Bagrakote

 Bagrakote is a village in the Mal CD block in the Malbazar subdivision of the Jalpaiguri district in the state of West Bengal, India.
 The main reason behind Bagrakote being called as a Tea Garden is that it was by the virtue of the Duncan Goenka Group that established a tea garden in Bagrakote providing a stable livelihood.
 People from neighbouring villages and even some far off places like Sikkim have migrated to Bagrakote (mainly post independence).
-Bagrakote is the starting point of National Highway 717A, which traverses out of National Highway 17.
+Bagrakote is the starting point of NH 717A, which traverses out of NH 17.